An inhomogeneous most likely path formalism for proton computed tomography: Results

-The error in the MLP as a function of depth, shown in \Fig{ \ref{laterr_water}}, demonstrates that the inhomogeneous formalism performs as required, giving the same outcome in water as the homogeneous formalism when data cuts are applied to minimise the effects of elastic nuclear collisions and large-angle MCS.
+The error in the MLP as a function of depth, shown in \Fig{\ref{laterr_water}}, demonstrates that the inhomogeneous formalism performs as required, giving the same outcome in water as the homogeneous formalism when data cuts are applied to minimise the effects of elastic nuclear collisions and large-angle MCS.
 After $2\sigma$ cuts are performed on the relative exit angle and total energy loss, the maximum RMS error in lateral displacement is approximately 0.56 mm.
+A suitably accurate MLP estimation should give not only a good estimation of the trajectory, but also of the surrounding probability envelope.
+Indeed, \Tab{\ref{results}} shows that at least 99.7\% of particle tracks fall within the 3$\sigma$ envelope, as expected, for both formalisms.